duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 <figcaption>PTCORE across training budgets.
 Bubble size represents the model's total number of parameters.</figcaption>
 </center>

-[PTCORE](https://huggingface.co/datasets/duarteocarmo/ptcore-eval) is a collection of six tasks that aim to measure the capability of base models on everything related to Portuguese Language and Culture.
-It's a version of CORE but specialy made for European Portuguese.
-It leverages a lot of the recent work from the [AMÁLIA team]({filename}/posts/101-AMALIA-portuguese-llm.md) and a couple of other datasets I curated.
+[PTCORE](https://huggingface.co/datasets/duarteocarmo/ptcore-eval) is a collection of six tasks that measure the capabilities of base models across Portuguese language and culture.
+It's a version of CORE made especially for European Portuguese.
+It draws on recent work from the [AMÁLIA team]({filename}/posts/101-AMALIA-portuguese-llm.md) and a couple of other datasets I curated.
 Here's the full list:

 | Task | What it measures | Examples |